TREC 2025 DRAGUN Track Guidelines #

 Task 2: Report Generation #

-This is the core task of this track: generate a well-attributed reports to provide more background and context (e.g., the bias and motivation of the source, narratives from other sources, etc.) to help readers form their own trustworthiness assessments.
-These reports are expected to thoughtfully address the key questions from Task 1.
-It is a RAG-style task, with a fixed query: tell me what I should know about this article to better assess its trustworthiness, but a varying context: the news article.
-Each sentence should have at most three references.
-The total length of the generated reports should be within 250 words.
+This is the core task of this track: for each topic (i.e., target news article), generate a well-attributed report to provide more background and context, such as the bias and motivation of the source, details on the cited support in the article, and viewpoints from other sources, to help readers form their own trustworthiness assessments.
+These reports are expected to thoughtfully address the most important questions from Task 1.
+It can be viewed as a RAG-style task, with a fixed query: tell me what I should know about this article to better assess its trustworthiness, but a varying context: the news article.

 {